Skip to content

 Whether you’re food shopping for date night, Christmas dinner, or a beach-side summer BBQ, there’s an innovative plant-based version of just about every seafood classic you can think of these days – making it easier than ever for us to enjoy all the same ocean-inspired flavours we love, without any of the fishy business.

-Online retailers like The Vegan Grocery Store and Lamyong stock the biggest variety of vegan seafood products by far, but you can find a growing range in major Aussie supermarkets and at Asian grocers, too!
+Online retailers like Lamyong stock the biggest variety of vegan seafood products by far, but you can find a growing range in major Aussie supermarkets and at Asian grocers, too!

 With so many to choose from, let’s dive into our favourite ocean-inspired vegan products and where to buy them.